swisscom/dopc-client/README.md

 ## Todo

-* Setting up a DOPc service for testing
+* Testing: Setting up a DOPc service for testing?
 * Output could use better formatting: align columns with tabs?

+## Caveats

+* When doing `dopc _doc` it will put the auth token from config file as default value into the generated documentation.

 ## Troubleshooting